TAP Journalism Internship Program

 • Resume (max.
 3 pages)

-• 500-word essay describing motivation for applying, areas of interest, types of work you wish to engage in while in Armenia.
+• 500-word essay describing motivation for applying, areas of interest, and types of work you wish to engage in while in Armenia.

 Free accommodation and a $250/week stipend during work in Armenia will be provided.